FDio/csit/docs/report/introduction/overview.rst

 |csit-release| report contains following main sections and sub-sections:

 #. **Introduction** - general introduction to CSIT project; *Overview* -
-   this section; *CSIT Test Naming* - CSIT general naming convention for test suites and test cases, important to recognize the high-level test content and interpret reported results; *General Notes* - general notes related to this report.
+   this section; *General Notes* - general notes related to this report;
+   *Physical Testbeds* - Description of physical testbeds used in CSIT;
+   *Performance Test Methodology* - Methodologies used in CSIT.

-#. **VPP Performance Tests** - VPP performance tests executed in physical
+#. **VPP Performance** - VPP performance tests executed in physical
    FD.io testbeds; *Overview* - tested topologies, test coverage and naming specifics, methodology for multi-core, packet throughput and latency, and KVM VM vhost tests; *CSIT Release Notes* - changes in |csit-release|, added